vfxpro99/usd-build-club/Readme.md

 Pick this method if you need to exercise absolute control over the libraries and don't want to mix them in with your system paths.

-The script will prompt for any necessary dependencies not managed by the script itself, such as cmake.

 Run the following in your project directory:

 ```